ikkotheunforgiven/ikkotheunforgiven/README.md

 <h1 align="center">Ismael - @ikkotheunforgiven</h1>

 I'm Ismael a Web Developer looking for my first job. <br />
-Currently I'm focused on front-end developing with new tecnologies like React, Vue and Angular.
+Currently I'm focused on front-end developing with new technologies like React, Vue and Angular.

 ## Technologies